Best Compact Treadmill for Small Spaces – Introduction

 Treadmills can be expensive, and you get what you pay for.

-But, apparently, nobody told XTERRA that, and they’ve gone right ahead and made a budget-friendly compact TR150 Folding Treadmill loaded with great features usually only found on more expensive models.
+But apparently, nobody told XTERRA that, so they’ve gone ahead and made a budget-friendly compact TR150 Folding Treadmill loaded with great features usually only found on more expensive models.

 Pros: